 Cleaning your shower more often when you already hate doing it may sound nuts.
 However, it’s actually a lot easier and more manageable to do.
 Plus, you get the added benefit, including psychologically, of having a cleaner space on a more consistent basis.

 When you clean your shower—or any space, for that matter—more frequently, there’s usually a lot less to clean.
 What might take you 15 or 20 minutes will likely only take you 5 minutes or less.
 Plus, the more often you do it and build up a routine, the more effortless it becomes.
 This is more so the case as you find the best approach and tools to use.
+Once a week is usually the best frequency to clean your shower, or once or twice a month, at the very least.

 4. Invest in Microfiber Cloths